 For the application of the input method in determining real estate revenue and for determining cost of sales, we obtained an understanding of the Group's processes for determining the POC, including the cost accumulation process, and for determining and updating total estimated costs, and performed tests of the relevant controls on these processes.
 We assessed the competence and objectivity of the project engineers by reference to their qualifications, experience and reporting responsibilities.
 For selected projects, we traced costs accumulated, including those incurred but not yet billed costs, to the supporting documents such as purchase order, billings and invoices of contractors and other documents evidencing receipt of materials and services from suppliers and contractors.
 We visited selected project sites and made relevant inquiries, including inquiries on how the coronavirus pandemic affected the POC during the period, with project engineers.
-We performed test computation of the approved total estimated costs and any revisions thereto and the supporting details such as capital fulfillment plan, capital expenditure requests and related executive committee approvals.
+We performed test computation of the percentage of completion calculation of management.
+For selected projects, we obtained the approved total estimated costs and any revisions thereto and the supporting details such as capital fulfillment plan, capital expenditure requests and related executive committee approvals.
 We likewise performed inquiries with the project engineers for the revisions.